Chalk home page

 Features fully specify what you want your data to look like.
 Once you have an understanding of the inner relations, writing resolvers for your features becomes easier.

-Avoid dataclass feature types, instead use separate feature sets or unpack the data
+Avoid dataclass feature types, instead use separate feature classes or unpack the data

 While Chalk allows for dataclass feature types, they should be avoided.
 They don’t always play nicely with serialization and can cause tough-to-debug errors.
-We recommend either unpacking the nested class into basic types or defining and joining an additional Chalk feature set if the nested component is truly a separate entity.
-Defining a separate feature set also makes the underlying data easier to monitor and test.
+We recommend either unpacking the nested class into basic types or defining and joining an additional Chalk feature class if the nested component is truly a separate entity.
+Defining a separate feature class also makes the underlying data easier to monitor and test.

 Tag and annotate your features